Rasalexman/KODI/README.md

 # KODI
 KOtlin Dependency Injection (KODI)

 This is simple and useful dependency injection tool for used in your regular projects.
-It's use a kotlin reflect library to create and inject instances into constructor properties.
+It's use a kotlin reflect library to create instances and inject parameters into constructor.

 For start using this you need to implement `IKodi` interface to take all features of injection like lazy property initialization or direct access to instances of given generic classe.
 It contains three type of functionality: